 To the student: Please read the attached policies and procedures, and consult with your instructor / supervising faculty member about course title, description, requirements and expectations.
 This form must be approved and signed by the supervising faculty member, the instructor (if different from supervising faculty member), and submitted to the Director of Undergraduate Studies or Certificate Program Director before the end of the drop/ add period.
 After all signatures are obtained, Mrs. Whitesell will assign the course, section, and permission numbers, will distribute copies, and will archive the final version for the department.

-Date:
+Date: 24 January 2023

-Student Name:
+Student Name: Evan Dragich

-Email:
+Email: emd48@duke.edu

-Net ID:
+Net ID: emd48

-Student ID (not unique ID):
+Student ID (not unique ID): 2518262